AnushaPB/codespacer/README.md

 First, we write a Dockerfile that will set-up a Docker image that contains the necessary dependencies for running R in a codespace.

 This image is built off the tidyverse v 4.3.1 Dev Container image from the [rocker project](https://rocker-project.org/).
 This should work fine for most users.
-You may want to witch to another Dev Container image depending on your requirements (other options can be found [here](https://rocker-project.org/images/devcontainer/images.html)).
+You may want to switch to another Dev Container image depending on your requirements (other options can be found [here](https://rocker-project.org/images/devcontainer/images.html)).
 For example for working with geospatial packages you may want to use the geospatial rocker image (ghcr.io/rocker-org/devcontainer/geospatial:4.3).

 The [Dockerfile](Dockerfile) is as follows: